klunkean/pyfurc/doc/source/usage/tutorial.rst

 The angle :math:`\varphi` measures the rotation of the cantilever with respect to the vertical axis.

-Our aim is to find a relationship between the load :math:`P` and the cantilever rotation :math:`\varphi`.
+Our first aim is to find a relationship between the load :math:`P` and the cantilever rotation :math:`\varphi`.

 1. The Introductory Mechanics Approach